-Based on your prescription and individual needs, Dr. Jun will prescribe the most appropriate contact lenses for you:
+Based on your prescription and individual needs, our team will prescribe the most appropriate contact lenses for you:

 - Rigid Gas-permeable Lenses - These lenses float in the tear fluid, allowing more oxygen to reach the cornea when you blink.